Share:

 What is Tableau used for?

-Tableau is used for data visualization and business intelligence, allowing users to create interactive and shareable dashboards that provide insights into their data through visual analytics.
+Tableau is used for data visualization, allowing users to create interactive and shareable dashboards that depict patterns, trends, and insights from data through graphs and charts.

 How does Tableau compare to Power BI?